mendax02/mendax02/README.md

 I am a back Developer(learning front-end as well)<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I’m working as a Software Engineer and contributing to frontend/backend for building web applications, .net libraries.

 - :seedling: Exploring new technologies.
+Currently learning and practicing Akka.net

 - :zap: In my free time, I read tech articles, cook and travel, and if I find time take a nap when ever possible...